We are living in a Wild West era of menopause “awareness.”

 Depression, insomnia, anxiety, nervousness, hypersensitivity, numbness/pins and needles (paresthesia), headaches, palpitations, vascular disorders, hypertension, varicose veins, vasodilatation, abdominal pain, diarrhoea, nausea, joint pain, back pain, rashes, breast pain, cervical polyp, endometrial hyperplasia, genital discharge, menstrual cramps (dysmenorrhoea), heavy menstrual bleeding (menorrhagia), menstrual disorders, irregular uterine bleeding (metrorrhagia), weight gain.

 Fewer women will experience even more serious side-effects (such as thrombosis and epilepsy).
-When we multiply all the symptoms by the large numbers of women using HRT, it adds up that a significant number of women are negatively impacted by the use of these products.
+When we multiply all the side-effects by the large numbers of women using HRT, it adds up that a significant number of women are negatively impacted by the use of these products.

 When women are being convinced to take medications based on false claims of disease prevention, or even on false promises of how HRT can help with certain symptoms when the science isn’t there, women are being needlessly exposed to multiple risks from HRT.